HippoCampusRobotics/fav_docs/_sources/final_project.rst.txt

 New AprilTag Models
 ===================

-In :file:`bluerov_sim/models` there are many new apriltag models.
+In :file:`bluerov_sim/models` there are many new AprilTag models.
 128 models in total now to be precise.
 IDs 0 to 63 are used for the tags on the floor.

 Modify Gazebo Worlds
 ====================

-In general you have to options to get your models into a Gazebo world.
+In general you have two options to get your models into a Gazebo world.
 Either you use predefined world files like the already mentioned :file:`tank_with_tags.world` and specify the models you want to include (lines 22-24).

 .. code-block:: xml
    :linenos: